 If you’re still trying to convince yourself to get on the laminate band wagon, but you’re having a difficult time, then pay attention.
 The Fender Tim Armstrong Hellcat Acoustic-Electric Guitar has a solid mahogany top with laminate back and sides.
 With this construction upgrade, you’ll pay a tad more.
 It’s reinforced with scalloped X bracing, and it looks fierce with hellcat inlays positioned along the frets – meow!
 We also found it the cats-meow when it came to review time, so keep your lids peeled for the entire analysis.

-If you’re braving the brand waters, the Epiphone Hummingbird Pro Guitar is also under 300 dollars.
+If you’re braving the brand waters, the Epiphone Hummingbird Pro Guitar is also under 300 dollars, you can see the full list of great guitars less than $300 here.
 Keeping the laminate for the back and sides, this guitar features a solid spruce top that allows it to have the smooth sunburst finish.
 Epiphone kicked things up a notch with their new Shadow system.
 It has a Shadow performer preamap and Shadow Nano Flex pickup system.
 If this sounds too awesome to pass up, hum on over to the full review we did on the sweet thang.